teqnology/alfresco-header-share/README.md

 - Brand new Alfresco Share header style, inspired by [Material Design Lite](http://www.getmdl.io/)
 - Better UX and improved readibility of menu items
-- New color scheme based on [this material palette](https://www.materialpalette.com/blue-grey/deep-orange)
+- New colour scheme based on [this material palette](https://www.materialpalette.com/blue-grey/deep-orange)
 - New hover effects
 - New dropdown style
 - New `current user status` style